tylimbach/RubiksCubeAI/README.md

-> Note for employers and viewers: If you want to see my best code, check the C# code in this repository, as that is the future of the project.
-That code is more recent and a better demo of my work, than the original Python code.
->
-> However, if you want to test out the program I highly recommend using the Python version and it's instructions below until I get the time to finish porting and documenting the C# version.
-The C# version is not quite useable yet.

 # Rubiks Cube AI
 A terminal menu application that simulates a 3x3 rubik's cube.
 Originally written in Python.
 Some of the functionality is listed below.